AdobeDocs/target.it-IT/help/r-release-notes/known-issues-resolved-issues.md

 Di seguito sono riportati i problemi noti relativi alle attività Consigli:

-* Le entità sono scadute correttamente dopo 60 giorni dalla ricezione di aggiornamenti tramite feed o API; tuttavia, le entità scadute non vengono rimosse dall'indice di ricerca del catalogo dopo la scadenza.
+* Entities are correctly expired after 60 days of receiving no updates via feed or API; however, the expired entities are not removed from the Catalog Search index after expiration.
 (IRI-857)
-* Le sovrapposizioni "Informazioni sull'utilizzo" per i criteri e le progettazioni non riflettono il loro utilizzo nelle attività A/B e Targeting delle esperienze (TGT-34331)
+* The "Usage Info" overlays for Criteria and Designs do not reflect their usage in A/B and Experience Targeting activities (TGT-34331)
-* Recommendations Le offerte nelle attività A/B e Targeting delle esperienze non mostrano un'anteprima visiva della barra delle raccomandazioni (TGT-33426)
+* Recommendations Offers in A/B and Experience Targeting activities do not show a visual preview of the Recommendations tray (TGT-33426)

 ### Attività di test multivariato (MVT)